In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 An offer for the mosque was a must.
 I had such a great insight into the Muslim Mauritian culture.

 This visit was one of the highlights of my trip.
-Check the full exploration of the Jummah Mosque with more photos and full story.
+Check out the full exploration of the Jummah Mosque with more photos and a full story.

 The Caudan Waterfront